tutumcloud/api-docs/source/includes/webhooks.md

 Parameter | Description
 --------- | -----------
-name | (optional) A user provided name for the webhook handler
+name | (optional) A user provided name for the webhook handler operation | (optional) The operation to be performed by the webhook (default: "REDEPLOY")

 ## Get an existing webhook handler